Small Town Fundraising: Your Guide to Big Impact

 An online fundraising page is essential because it allows people to contribute anytime, from anywhere.
 Many supporters in your community will want to give but may not be able to attend your event in person.
 A clear, compelling crowdfunding page makes it simple for them to show their support with just a few clicks.
 This is also where you can share the story behind why you bike or support the cause, creating a powerful connection with donors.
 These platforms make it easy for lots of people to give small amounts, which quickly adds up to a significant impact.

-Combine Your Online and In-Person Promotion
+Sync Your Online and In-Person Promotions

 The most effective promotion happens when your online and offline efforts work together.
 Use visuals and videos on social media to show the energy behind your fundraiser, giving people a preview of what to expect.
 Tailor your content to each platform, using the format people already engage with there.
 If you have local sponsors, feature them in your posts and ask them to share the fundraiser with their own networks.
 This not only shows your appreciation but also extends your reach.
 Your goal is to create a seamless experience where flyers, conversations, and social media posts all point toward one incredible community effort.